 v15a.
 So, instead of being overcome by fear, we must acknowledge as holy ("set apart" - adore, or worship), Christ as Lord, ie. worship him as God.
 We should do this in our hearts.
 Jesus is present with his gathered people and he is present in our inner selves.
 Where he is present, his people respond in adoration.

 v15b.
-Peter sets out two practical ways we can enthrone Christ in our lives; first, speaking for Jesus.
-Peter probably has in mind a formal defence of the faith in a law court, but his words apply to any situation where a believer is called on to defend their faith.
+Peter sets out two practical ways we can enthrone Christ in our lives.
+First, speaking for Jesus.
+Peter probably has in mind a formal defense of the faith in a law court, but his words apply to any situation where a believer is called on to defend their faith.
 We must be ready, willing and able to speak for Jesus.
-Peter actually uses the word apologia, a word meaning "a formal reasoned defense" - a reasoned defence of the Christian faith.
+Peter actually uses the word apologia, a word meaning "a formal reasoned defense" - a reasoned defense of the Christian faith.
 What's being asked of us is to know and understand the gospel and be willing and able to give a reasoned (logical) account for our reliance on Christ.
 When we do this, we must do it without arrogance or self-assertion.

 v16.
 Second, behave well.
 Our witness to Christ will be compromised if our behavior is compromised.
 If we are good and honorable citizens, even when slandered, then those who malign and persecute us will be silenced and may even come themselves to recognize God's claim over their lives.

 v17.
 In the end, there is value ("it is better"), certainly in the sight of God, when a person suffers unjustly, than suffering justly.
 A person who suffers justly gets what they deserve, but a person who suffers unjustly is able to honor Christ in the situation.